Edit Content

 Ingham v.
 Lockhart, Morris & Montgomery (1:16-cv-24255-PCH)

 Each case highlights the collection agency’s aggressive tactics and provides a precedent for pursuing legal action if you’ve been similarly affected.
+Additionally, some individuals consider submitting a goodwill letter to address collection records or charge-offs, although it is noted that Lockhart, Morris & Montgomery generally does not accept such letters for these purposes.

 How The Wood Law Firm Can Help

 With an A+ rating from the Better Business Bureau, The Wood Law Firm offers expertise in cases related to the Fair Debt Collection Practices Act (FDCPA), Telephone Consumer Protection Act (TCPA), and Fair Credit Reporting Act (FCRA).
-Their team of experienced attorneys is dedicated to fighting for consumers’ rights and stopping abusive debt collection practices in their tracks.
+Our team of experienced attorneys is dedicated to fighting for consumers’ rights and stopping abusive debt collection practices in their tracks.

 Success Stories